Anglo-Soviet invasion of Iran: Invasion of Khuzestan

 The British assembled a naval task force under Commodore Cosmo Graham to seize Bandar Shahpur, Abadan, and Khorramshahr.
 It attacked at dawn on 25 August 1941.

 The naval attack began at 04:10 at Abadan when opened fire on the Iranian sloop Palang, sinking it in a single salvo.
 The Abadan refinery was of vital importance to the British commanders as well as keeping the employees of the Anglo-Iranian Oil Company safe from possible reprisals.
 Khuzestan Province was defended by 27,000 troops from the 1st, 2nd, 6th and 16th infantry divisions, consisting of both light and mechanised infantry.
 All Iranian tanks were deployed in Khuzestan as part of the 1st and 2nd divisions.
 Shoreham remained in the area and provided naval gunfire support.
 The Iranians managed to put up a resistance, and the refinery and the city were captured that afternoon after hand-to-hand combat resulted in the deaths of several British and Indian troops.

 The Australian-crewed armed merchant cruiser HMS Kanimbla (later HMAS Kanimbla) and her escorts successfully navigated the Khor Musa inlet, arriving at Bandar Shapur at 04:15.
 Kanimbla successfully landed two battalions of its troops, facing no resistance from Iranian patrol boats.
 Seven Axis merchant vessels were seized, while an eighth was scuttled.
 The naval base there was secured that evening following heavy fighting.
 At Khorramshahr, HMAS Yarra surprised the Iranian sloop Babr, sinking it at its dock.
-There had been no time to prepare resistance, as the Iranians had been taken by surprise and the head of the navy, Gholamali Bayandor, was killed.
+There had been no time to prepare resistance, as the Iranians had been taken by surprise.
+In the conflict, the head of the navy, Gholamali Bayandor, was killed.

 The surprise led to virtually no resistance in other areas of Khuzestan.
 The RAF attacked airbases and communications and rapidly gained air superiority.